 While this may be one of the more trivial aspects of managing teams in different time zones, it’s important that meeting times reasonably accommodate all employees whose presence is required.
 A predominantly West Coast based team scheduling important team discussions outside of East Coasters working hours can pose a significant barrier to inclusion.

 A New York-based employee putting a 10:30am meeting on the books for their colleague in Seattle may think they are accommodating, but depending on the employee this may not be the case.
 Someone on the east coast has had 3 additional hours to wake up, complete a morning routine, and get their ball rolling.
 Not only is it logistically challenging for someone on the West Coast to attend this meeting, but they may also show up in a completely different state of mind.
 Different moods and energy levels can lead to contentious conversations and, if sustained, damage interpersonal relationships between coworkers.
 Inversely, an East Coast employee regularly required to attend 5:30pm meetings may develop similar feelings of resentment and fatigue.
-In today’s hybrid work, flex schedule work world, a 5:30 meeting is not the most unreasonable request, but if that is the case, an east coaster may start their workday an hour later.
+In today’s hybrid work, flex schedule work world, a 5:30pm Pacific time meeting is not the most unreasonable request, but if that is the case, an east coaster may start their workday an hour later.

 Luckily, shared calendars and tools like Calendly can help account for time discrepancies.
 West Coast employees should be encouraged to block off reasonable periods of time for their morning routines.
 East Coast employees may want to set hard stops for themselves and their teams so they are not constantly working into the night.
 Managers may even want to ask: “Is this meeting necessary?”
 Can the desired outcome from this meeting be accomplished via email or chat?
 Tools like Asana can enable teams to remain in the loop on each other’s projects, priorities, and deadlines, thus eliminating some superfluous meetings.